-It is unusual to have so many concerns classed as whistle blows at one time admittedly (5 in up and raising concerns.
+It is unusual to have so many concerns classed as whistle blows at one time admittedly (5 in 5 months), however, this should be seen as a positive as we are seeing that staff are speaking up and raising concerns.
 Although one felt the need to raise their concern directly to CQC, the others have used internal routes to speak up.
 As we have embedded a more open and honest culture within the Trust and introduced the Behavioural Framework, staff are raising concerns about patient safety and cultures more and more.